TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-11-07-how-to-measure-your-type-coverage.md

 2. Add Rules to `phpstan.neon`

-The most easiest type declaration to add is a return one, then the param one.
-The typed property on the other hand is available as late as PHP 7.4.
+The easiest type declaration to add is a return one, then the param one.
+On the other hand, the typed property is available as late as PHP 7.4.
 That's why we have 3 different rules for them, with one collector per each:

 ```yaml
 services: